F.A.Q.

 I’ve given many keynotes over the years, as well as numerous commencement and graduation speeches at various institutions.
 I craft a tailored talk for each occasion based on the desired topic or theme.

-Do you do workshops or residencies?
+Do you do workshops or professional development trainings?

-Healthy Masculinity & Gender Equity
+Healthy Masculinity & Gender

 Tools for Self-Care: Mental Wellness & Emotional Resilience